Fourth Quarter Newsletter

 Housing and Real Estate

-Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, was up 4.14% in the fourth quarter but finished the year down 24.95%.
-This was the worst performing index in 2022 that we cover.
-The lower performance this year follows the staggering 41.30% positive return in 2021, when it was the best performer.
+Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, struggled in the fourth quarter and was down 2.2% but was able to finish the year in positive territory, up 2.3%.

 Natural Resources